mvmarco/mvmarco/README.md

 Here are some info about me:
 - 💻 ...
 Full-Stack Developer with interest in Frontend Development
 - 🔭 ...
-I’m currently freelancing and looking for new opportunities
+I’m currently working at the fastest fintech company in Denmark (using gitlab)
 - 🌱 ...
-Working with React, TypeScript and JavaScript
+Working with React, TypeScript and JavaScript and more.
 - 💬 ...
 English | Danish | Italian | Spanish
 - ✨ ...
 Check my [portfolio!](https://mvmarcoportfolio.herokuapp.com/)
 - 👋 ...
 [Let's connect!](https://www.linkedin.com/in/marco-corapi/])